 3. DIY – The Socially Distanced Beauty Trend

 With all that’s happened, people are understandably hesitant about going out and being in close proximity to others.
 Instead of scheduling their regular appointments with their estheticians, they’re increasingly turning to at-home, social-distancing-approved DIY alternatives to hair salons, lash extensions, facials, and even hair removal.
 One hair-removal brand Wakse, has seen a 1,100% spike in sales, selling a product every 3 minutes.
 To adapt to the challenges, many beauty professionals like Joleen Emory are now offering new services like virtual makeup consultations and DIY beauty group workshops online.

 At-home hair coloring is another DIY trend that’s gained popularity.
 As Refinery29 mentioned, “backyard blonde,” or using old-school methods like lemon to naturally lighten your hair while sitting under the sun, is the new summer 2022 beauty trend.
 Hair dye brands like DpHue and Madison Reed have also seen a 115% increase in sales over the year.

 DIY beauty isn’t slowing down anytime soon.
 As consumers have opened their eyes to the fact that they can save money throughout these tough moments in our economy by doing things themselves at home, this is a beauty trend that will continue to be popular for the foreseeable future.

-Action Step: Launch a product that can help at home self-care.
-For example, haircare brands can focus on selling at-home “salon quality” hair-repairing treatments.
+Action Step: Launch a product that can help at-home self-care.
+For example, haircare brands can focus on selling at-home “salon quality” hair-repairing or scalp treatments.
 Makeup brands may want to consider hiring makeup artists to offer 15-minute consultations.
 If online consultations are something you’re thinking about implementing in your DTC brand, click here to read more in-depth about this strategy and more.